fftune/fftune/README.md

 ## Building

+Note that Arch Linux users can simply install the native [fftune-git](https://aur.archlinux.org/packages/fftune-git) package from the AUR.

 The following libraries are required to be installed:
 - [fftw3f](https://www.fftw.org/) - For fast Fourier transformations
 - [libsmf](http://libsmf.sourceforge.net/) - For Midi file support